wkeahi/locker/README.md

     cp settings.json lila/.vscode/

-Additionally, a few changes to the conf files for lila & lila-ws will have ot be done to point to redis/mongo.
+Additionally, a few changes to the conf files for lila & lila-ws will have to be done to point to redis/mongo.

 Copy the configuration file to point lila to the redis and mongo containers.